-Form, Faith, and Freedom: Wendell Berry on What Poetry Teaches Us about the Secret of Marriage
+Form, Faith, and Freedom: Wendell Berry on What Poetry Teaches Us about the Secret to a Happy Marriage

 “The mind that is not baffled is not employed.
 The impeded stream is the one that sings.”

 I often think that literature is the original internet, each footnote and citation and allusion a hyperlink to another text.
 I was reminded of this recently, while devouring Anne Lamott’s superb book on imperfection, grace, and belonging, where she quotes an instantly enchanting passage by poet and environmental activist Wendell Berry.
 Compelled to find its origin, I was led to a beautiful 1982 essay titled “Poetry and Marriage: The Use of Old Forms,” found in Berry’s altogether magnificent collection Standing by Words: Essays (public library | IndieBound).
 Berry explores the unexpected but profound parallels between poetry and marriage — or, more broadly, union — through the lens of form as both a hedge against and an embracing of the unknown.
 It is at once a celebration of the idea that life is not a straight line but a zig-zag and an insightful look at how form and structure — often expressed today through our fascination with daily routines and our constant quest to perfect our own — ground us into more liberated lives.

 Berry considers the essential interplay of intention and uncertainty in both marriage and the poetic practice:

 The meaning of marriage begins in the giving of words.
 We cannot join ourselves to one another without giving our word.
 And this must be an unconditional giving, for in joining ourselves to one another we join ourselves to the unknown.
 We can join one another only by joining the unknown.
 We must not be misled by the procedures of experimental thought: in life, in the world, we are never given two known results to choose between, but only one result that we choose without knowing what it is.